 - Advance Auto Parts’ price match policy reads: “Advance Auto Parts will match the price of any identical or comparable product available the same day at any competitor’s store or website.
 If we match an online competitor’s price, it must include the shipping charges in the price of the product.”

-- See our article on AutoZone’s price matching policy.
+- See our research on AutoZone price matching.